 Como Usar la Prensa Para Hacer Tortillas de Maíz

 Nothing beats a homemade corn tortilla.
-If you have never used a tortilla press before they’re simple to use and inexpensive.
+If you have never used a tortilla press (tortilla maker) before they’re simple to use and inexpensive.
 They are a great addition to your Mexican kitchen.

 Time to make some tortillas!
 Yeah…!